md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you’ve found a security vulnerability:
+If you believe you have found a security vulnerability:

 1. **Do not open a public GitHub issue.**
 2. Instead, please contact us directly at **[mdnaimhassansaykat@gmail.com](mailto:mdnaimhassansaykat@gmail.com)**.